-Failure to correctly specify, install or maintain a fire door assembly could have potentially devastating consequences for a business or Responsible Person.
+Failure to correctly specify, install or maintain a fire door assembly could have potentially devastating consequences for a business or Accountable Person.
 It’s therefore always recommended to work with an expert who has the knowledge and experience needed to make sure you don’t fall short.

 BS 9991 Fire Safety in the Design, Management and Use of Residential Buildings & BS 9999 Code of Practice For Fire Safety in the Design, Management and Use of Buildings

 This code of practice is specifically related to fire safety in residential buildings' design, management and use.

 The legislation guides the management of fire safety during the whole lifecycle of a building, including advice on how to install and maintain fire doors to achieve compliance.